The Simplicity of Physical Laws: Theoretical Benefits

-Under various precisifications, PU is not what we want or need for induction to work.
-In contrast, PNS is the better choice.
-We can rationally prefer $F=ma$ to (\ref{E1}) when available evidence underdetermines them.
-What induction ultimately requires is the reasonable simplicity of the physical laws, and a simple law may well give rise to a complicated mosaic with an intricate matter distribution.
-This does not forbid laws about boundary conditions or particular individuals.
-Some simple laws may even have temporal variation, such as a time-dependent function $F=\frac{1}{t+k}ma$ for some constant $k$.
-As long as the temporal variation and spatial variation are not too extreme as to require complicated laws, we can still inductively learn about physical reality based on available evidence, even in a non-uniform spacetime with dramatically different events in different regions.
-The law of quantum mechanics can be checked in double-slit experiments, interferometers, and the stability of macroscopic objects such as tables and planets.
-PNS delivers the right results that we have rational expectation that induction can work, and it is not a vacuous or overly stringent requirement like PU.
-One way of thinking about Hume's problem of induction is that we need to adopt an epistemic, non-structural principle.
-PNS does the job better than the oft-cited PU.
-What ultimately backs induction is (our rational belief in) the simplicity of physical laws.
+Under various interpretations, PU fails to provide a satisfactory foundation for inductive learning about $(L, \xi)$.
+In contrast, PNS offers a more principled approach for nomic realists.
+PNS allows us to rationally prefer $F=ma$ over the disjunctive law in (\ref{E1}) when evidence underdetermines them.
+What induction ultimately requires is the reasonable simplicity of physical laws, and a simple law may well give rise to a complicated mosaic with an intricate matter distribution.
+PNS accommodates laws about boundary conditions and particular individuals.
+Some simple laws may even have spatiotemporal variations, such as a time-dependent law of motion $F=\frac{1}{t}ma$.
+As long as such variations do not require excessive complexity, we can still inductively learn about physical reality based on available evidence, even in a non-uniform spacetime with dramatically different events in different regions.